 - Be aware that testing for travel cannot be done through the NHS, and be sure to seek a test from a private provider that tests for travel specifically.

-We know that all the guidance and regulations surrounding travel and COVID tests can seem overwhelming.
-Hopefully, our guide has covered everything you need to know to plan your trip and travel safely.
-If you do have to travel for essential reasons, don’t forget to pack a supply of masks and hand sanitiser, and ensure you have comprehensive travel insurance for your trip.
+Travel has never seemed so complicated, and the rules around COVID tests for travel can get confusing.
+Hopefully, our guide has helped you to plan your trip and travel safely.
+If you do travel, don’t forget to pack a supply of masks and hand sanitiser, and ensure you have comprehensive travel insurance for your trip.
 Make sure you check the latest advice from the FCDO before you head to the airport, too.

 Discover where you can go